setaman/vue-ellipse-progress/README.md

 ###### Animated: :heavy_check_mark:

 Descriptive string in form `"mode [offset]"` that defines how the progress line is aligned in relation to empty line.
 The first value ist the `mode` and the optional second is the `offset`.
-You can undestand the modes as the preset that helps you to easy align lines as you need.
+You can understand the modes as the presets that help you to align lines as you want to.

 - `mode`:
   - `normal`: this is the default value and both lines are aligned at the base line (centered).